Human remains found in Wyoming are 'consistent' with description of Gabby Petito, FBI says - KVIA

 “You know we’ve obviously been trying to reach the family to get answers in this case since (last) Saturday,” Taylor said.
 “The first time that we’ve had any in-depth conversation with them was (Friday) when their attorney called and said the family was concerned about Brian’s whereabouts.”

-Law enforcement continue to characterize the disappearances of Petito and Laundrie as “multiple missing person investigations,” according to a statement Friday from North Port police.
+Law enforcement has been characterizing the disappearances of Petito and Laundrie as “multiple missing person investigations,” according to a statement Friday from North Port police.

 The-CNN-Wire